-It sometimes seems easier to deliver bad news in passive voice, and it avoids attributing the action. ("Mistakes were made.")
-But active voice improves readability and makes the tone friendlier.
+People sometimes use passive voice to deliver bad news because it obscures the message and the messenger ("Mistakes were made").
+But active voice improves readability and prevents ambiguity, so it is a best practice for plain language writing.

 Friendly tone